SasmithaHiram/Movie-Explorer-App/README.md

 # 🎬 MovieHub

 **MovieHub** is a sleek and responsive movie discovery app built with **React + Vite**, powered by the **TMDb API**.
-It allows users to explore trending, top-rated, and upcoming movies, filter by rating, sort by date or score, and switch between light and dark modes—fully optimized for mobile and desktop experiences.
+It allows users to explore trending, top-rated, and upcoming movies, filter by rating, sort by date or rating, and switch between light and dark modes fully optimized for desktop and mobile experiences.

 ---